Uzair-Waseem-390/Uzair-Waseem-390/README.md

 I design and build backend infrastructure that scales from async task pipelines to multi tenant SaaS platforms to AI agent systems that replace entire manual workflows.

 My work sits at the intersection of **distributed systems**, **AI automation**, and **real world product engineering**.
-I care less about demo ready and more about production-ready: FIFO-accurate ledgers, token-revocable auth, and rate limiters that survive a spike, not just a screenshot.
+I care less about demo ready and more about production ready: FIFO-accurate ledgers, token revocable auth, and rate limiters that survive a spike, not just a screenshot.

 <br/>